alvidofaisal/TurboMart/README.md

 This project uses CockroachDB instead of a traditional PostgreSQL database.
 To ensure compatibility, we've made the following changes:

-1. Direct SQL queries via [@vercel/postgres](https://vercel.com/docs/storage/vercel-postgres) client instead of Drizzle ORM to avoid version conflicts
+1. Direct SQL queries via **`postgres-js`** client instead of Drizzle ORM to avoid version conflicts *(Corrected from previous mention of `@vercel/postgres`)*
 2. Custom migration script (`pnpm db:migrate`) instead of Drizzle's standard `db:push` to work around limitations in PostgreSQL compatibility
 3. Data import scripts that respect foreign key constraints and relationship dependencies
 4. Support for generating a smaller demo dataset (5,000 products) for development and testing

 ### Performance

+*(Note: The linked PageSpeed report refers to the original NextFaster deployment, not the current TurboMart setup.
+Performance may differ based on the Vercel/Cloudflare integration.)*

 [PageSpeed Report](https://pagespeed.web.dev/analysis/https-next-faster-vercel-app/7iywdkce2k?form_factor=desktop)

 <img width="822" alt="SCR-20241027-dmsb" src="https://github.com/user-attachments/assets/810bc4c7-2e01-422d-9c3d-45daf5fb13ce">

 ### Costs

+*(Note: The following cost breakdown is for the **original NextFaster template hosted solely on Vercel** and does **not** reflect the current TurboMart architecture using CockroachDB, Supabase, Cloudflare R2/KV alongside Vercel.
+The goal of TurboMart is to minimize these costs by leveraging free tiers, but actual costs depend on usage exceeding free limits on Vercel and potentially Cloudflare.)*

 This project is hosted on Vercel, and uses many of the features of the Vercel platform.